ANobody09/forty-jekyll-theme/all_posts.md

 ---
-layout: allposts
+layout: no funciona
-title: All posts
+title: no funciona
 landing-title: 'All posts'
 nav-menu: true
 description: null